- Share firmware release notes so customers can understand the improvements being made to the Halo Collar and Halo System.

 We have upgraded the Halo Collar’s directional sensitivity, so it will stop giving Prevention Feedback as soon as your dog turns around and heads back to safety.

-Collar LED Updates
+Collar Light Updates

 - Halo Logo blinks Blue 4x when entering this state